Lauren Duggar Shows Off Growing Baby Bump On Instagram, Reveals Pregnancy ‘Hasn’t Been Easy’

 It has been a couple of months since fans have seen a photo of Lauren Duggar and her baby bump, but they just got a treat as a brand new snap has emerged.
 The Counting On star is showing off her growing baby bump on social media with a small hint on how things have been going with her second pregnancy.

 The Duggar daughter-in-law is seen in a new Instagram photo that was posted on Saturday on her and Josiah Duggar’s joint account.
 Lauren is seen standing outside wearing a light blue maxi dress as she is lovingly cradling her baby bump.
-She left her softly-curled brunette locks fall down around her shoulders as she is gazing down at her unborn baby.
+She let her softly-curled brunette locks fall down around her shoulders as she gazes down at her unborn baby.
 In the caption, Lauren acknowledges that “life is a gift” and that she cherishes it now more than ever.

 The expectant mom also confessed that this pregnancy hasn’t been easy on her.
 She didn’t go into any details.
 It’s possible that she is not only talking about it not being easy physically, but maybe emotionally as well.